River Runners is open for the 2017 rafting season

 Planning a Colorado whitewater rafting trip?
 River Runners is open seven days a week from 9 am to 5 pm MST.
 Call 800-723-8987 to speak with a reservation specialist or book online 24 hours a day.

-What to expect on the Arkansas River in Colorado this whitewater rafting season
+What to expect on the Arkansas River this Colorado whitewater rafting season

-Colorado had an above average winter through February, a dry March, then lots of snow the first week of April.
-The Arkansas River Basin is 117% of normal as of today, April 11, 2017 (NRCS), which is the average peak date for snow totals in the drainage.
+Colorado had an above average winter through February, a dry March, then lots of snow the first week of April and the last week of April.
+The Arkansas River Basin is 106% of normal as of today, May 1, 2017 (NRCS).
 A majority of the snow has been on the ground for months.
 These older layers of snow usually take longer to melt, which makes for a more sustained runoff.
 This is all good news for whitewater rafting in Colorado as there will be plenty of water in the Arkansas River this summer.

 Low flows in April and early May